What Is Tantra?

 - Tired of surface level connection and seek more aliveness in their life.

-It offers a spacious framework that holds desire, power, softness, discipline, devotion, and truth without asking you to cut off parts of yourself.
-This is what appeals so much me about it: It’s inclusivity and how it supports wholeness.
+It offers a spacious framework that holds desire, power, vulnerability, sacredness, primal energy, devotion, and truth without asking you to cut off parts of yourself.

 Why Depth Matters